Success Rates

 This includes fresh embryo transfers from IVF, ICSI and some PGD tested embryos.
 It also includes frozen embryo transfers on PGD and PGS tested embryos.

 Learn more about fertility success rates and how to compare clinics?
-Refer to the Fertility Society of Australia’s “Interpreting pregnancy rates: a consumer guide”.
+Refer to the YourIVFSuccess website.
 When comparing success rates of a clinic other than Genea Newcastle, ask the clinic if their publicly available success rates are compliant with RTAC guidelines.

 Not every client at Genea Newcastle undergoes IVF treatment to address fertility concerns.
 Your treatment will begin with a consultation and testing before a specific treatment plan is recommended for your circumstances.